DennisPSmith5676/Project1-Historical-NBA-Analysis/README.md

 # General info

-In this project, we analyzed the NBA history with the parameters of players age, the winning percentage of teams, PER (players efficieny rating), minutes played between 1986-2017 and used Python jupyter notebook for creating codes.
+In this project, we analyzed the NBA history with the parameters of players age, the winning percentage of teams, PER (players efficiency rating), minutes played between 1986-2017 and used Python jupyter notebook for creating codes.

 # Questions